menacit/practical_cryptography_course/45-usecase_bitcoin.md

 ## Initializing transactions
 James wanna pay Ross for some "consulting".

-James gets hold of by copying Ross's address from an email/instant messaging chat, scanning a QR code or similar.
+James gets hold of Ross' address from an email/instant messaging chat, by scanning a QR code or similar.

 James opens his "wallet application" and commands it to sign a transaction: